-Before we get started, let's get a better understanding of what a blackhead is: Once your hair follicle becomes clogged with excess sebum and the melanin in the sebum oxidizes at the surface of the skin, it turns that wonderful black color that sticks out like a sore thumb.
-And as overtly obvious as they are on our noses and T-zones, they're extremely difficult to get rid of.
+Before we get started, let's get a better understanding of what a blackhead is: when your hair follicle becomes clogged with excess sebum, which is an oily, waxy material that your sebaceous glands produce.
+The melanin (a natural pigment) in the sebum oxidizes at the surface of the skin, resulting in a black color that, as many of us know, can stick out like a sore thumb.
+As overtly obvious as blackheads are on our noses and T-zones, attempting to get rid of them can be extremely difficult.
 The key?
 Breaking down or extracting the clog and keeping the pore clean.

-Since extracting isn't always the easiest (or safest) method, finding a good product that will exfoliate out the dead skin and sebum is paramount.
-I've tried dozens of formulas over the years that claim to do just that—some have worked incredibly well while others ended up in the product graveyard.
+Since extracting isn't always the easiest (or safest) method, finding a good product that will exfoliate and remove dead skin and sebum is a must.
+I've tried dozens of formulas over the years that claim to do just that—some have worked incredibly well while others ended up in the product graveyard (aka the back of my bathroom shelf).
 Below, I've rounded up seven products I've tried recently and ranked their efficacy.
-Stay tuned for the number one blackhead treatment!
+Stay tuned for the number one blackhead treatment.

-You've probably seen a ton of those viral peel-off mask videos and, if you're like me, been tempted to try them.
-Some online images showcase a freshly removed mask with tons of little peaks of sebum sticking up, proving their vacuum power.
+You've probably seen many of those viral peel-off mask videos and, if you're like me, been tempted to try them.
+Who doesn’t love a picture of a freshly removed mask with little peaks of sebum sticking up, proving their vacuum power?
 So in an attempt to irrigate my nose pores, I slathered on the thick black mask, waited for it to dry, and excitedly peeled back the edges.
 The result?
 Only a few bits of pus—nothing at all like the images I'd googled.
 They also rip off the outer layer of your skin along with the blackheads (if any), making it one of the harshest remedies you can use.

 GlamGlow Supermud is what I call my "skin SOS."
-Whenever my complexion is looking dull and a little broken out, I'll apply the charcoal exfoliating mask, wash it off, and wake up with brighter, smoother skin every time.
-As far as blackhead removal, though, the results never last as long as I'd like.
+Whenever my complexion is looking dull or on the verge of a breakout, I'll apply the charcoal exfoliating mask, wash it off, and wake up with brighter, smoother skin every time.
+Sadly, as far as blackhead removal goes, the results never last as long as I'd like.

-At just $4, I was desperate for this wash to be the blackhead treatment to end all treatments.
-Fortified with salicylic acid and antioxidants from green tea, it has the potential to break down, and, in the case of the latter, prevent the blackheads from turning black, which it actually did a great job of on the first try.
+At just $4, I was desperate for this wash to be the blackhead treatment of my dreams.
+Fortified with salicylic acid and antioxidants from green tea, it has the potential to break down and prevent the blackheads from turning black.
+I’m pleased to report it succeeded on my first try!
 The only issue was that the results didn't last long, even after repeated use.

 I love Proactiv's spot blackhead treatments.
-I didn't have very much success with its cult-loved three-step system back in high school, but its Blemish Relief Cream and this particular blackhead gel work wonders.
+In high school, I didn't have success with it's universally-adored three-step system, but the Blemish Relief Cream and this particular blackhead gel work wonders.
 Salicylic acid helps to exfoliate and absorb excess oil, and each morning after using it, I notice a marked difference in the size and amount of blackheads.

-Truth be told, when this mask made its way to my desk, I coupled it with the other formulas I'd recently gotten, chalking it up as just another product claiming to give me the complexion of my dreams.
-Skeptical, I gave it a test-drive, and I couldn't believe how much of a blackhead remedy it ended up being.
-My pores looked tinier and the unsightly black specks on my nose were much less noticeable.
+Truth be told, when this mask made its way to my desk, I likened it to other formulas I'd recently received, chalking it up to just another product claiming to give me the perfect complexion.
+Skeptical, I gave it a test-drive, and I couldn't believe how well it worked!
+My pores looked smaller and the dreaded black specks on my nose were less noticeable.

 A few more editor favorites:

-"Similar to Lindsey love for Bioré's warming cleanser, I'm partial to Ole Henriksen's Pore-Balance Facial Sauna Scrub ($28).
-Doesn't it just sound steamy and detoxifying?
+"Similar to Lindsey's love for Bioré's warming cleanser, I'm partial to Ole Henriksen's Pore-Balance Facial Sauna Scrub ($28).
+Doesn't it sound steamy and detoxifying?
 And it delivers.
-It warms up as you apply to open you pores, delivers glycolic and lactic acids to lift and loosen dead skin cells, and cools with eucalyptus and peppermint to tighten.
+It warms up as you apply to open your pores, delivers glycolic and lactic acids to lift and loosen dead skin cells, and cools with eucalyptus and peppermint to tighten.
 Using this scrub it a decadent spa-like experience and it gets rid of blackheads too.
 So, win-win." — Hallie Gould, senior editor

 "I truly can't stop kicking myself for not using this sooner.
 (The 'woes' of being a beauty editor—an epic overstock of products.)
 I've been using it twice a week immediately after cleansing, and I notice my blackheads have significantly decreased.
 (I get lots of little tiny ones on the sides and tip of my nose.)
 The formula is incredibly lightweight and clear and, thus, fuss-free, and you only need to leave it on one to five minutes for it to work its tingly magic." — Erin Jahns, assistant editor